jgulyash/jgulyash/README.md

 #  Cybersecurity and Intelligence Innovation Hub
-Empowering cyber resilience through hands-on innovation.
+Building human and cyber resilience through hands-on innovation.

 Welcome!
 I am **Jay Gulyash**, a Senior Threat Analyst and Cybersecurity Practitioner.
 My goal is to bridge deep expertise in geopolitical physical threats and intelligence collection with AI-driven cybersecurity detection, analysis, and threat mitigation.